ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

 To insert filament, open the breech blocks.
 You do this by squeezing together the "ears" of the breech block and pulling outwards.
 You can leave the shafts of the breech block in or, for better visibility, take the whole breech block out.

-Now you can see the PTFE on the top of the Chimera (usually, depends on the adapter used) and slide the filament in.
+Now you can see the PTFE on the top of the Chimera/Cyclops (usually, depends on the adapter used) and slide the filament in.
 If the hot end is up to the correct temperature, you can purge the old filament by simply pushing down on the filament and feeding it into the hot end.
 After the old filament is cleared you can close the breech block.

 ..
 Note:: this is is an excellent way to get a sense of the efficiency of your hot end.
 You can feel the resistance of the hot end and how easy it is to push the filament through.